-- 1. Develop a Residential Design Guide that drives modal shift and supports the achievement of carbon neutrality.
-In-line with the government's 'Gear Change' vision, develop separate cycling and active travel infrastructure that is designed around usability, that is joined up, and which feels direct, logical and intuitive.
-This will be achieved by creating segregated cycling infrastructure, re-balancing the street towards prioritisation of pedestrians, cyclists and public transport and supporting electric vehicle/low carbon vehicle infrastructure. - 2.
+- 1. Develop a residential design guide that drives modal shift and supports the achievement of carbon neutrality.
+In-line with the Government's 'Gear Change' vision, develop separate cycling and active travel infrastructure that is designed around usability, that is joined up, and which feels direct, logical and intuitive.
+This will be achieved by creating segregated cycling infrastructure, re-balancing the street towards equal prioritisation of pedestrians, cyclists and cars, and supporting electric vehicle/low carbon vehicle infrastructure. - 2.
 All future major transport projects will have a carbon assessment as part of their business case. - 3.
-Develop the enhanced partnership model for Bus Transport, working closely with local operators to review options for zero emissions buses on all routes, to create the conditions to achieve 51 per cent electrification by 2025 and full electrification by 2030.
+Review bus transport in 2021-22, working closely with local operators to review options for zero emissions buses on all routes, to create the conditions to achieve 51 per cent electrification by 2025 and full electrification by 2030.
 This will be enabled by provision of zero emission fuelling infrastructure, including hydrogen buses and future electric buses. - 4.
 Within the current Council Plan period, review the Local Transport Plan to strengthen provisions regarding climate change in-line with the Council's Climate Emergency priority. - 5.
 Review the outcomes of e-scooter trials within Cheshire West and Chester. - 6.
 Procure zero emission vehicles where technology is available and cost effective when we replace our existing fleet. - 7.
 Ensuring that residents and businesses can access fast and reliable digital connections is a social and economic goal for the council.
-Whilst we have made some significant progress through the Connecting Cheshire programme to date there is more to do.
-Almost 39,500 premises having benefited from public sector funding for superfast broadband access, but we need to go further to address disparities in coverage and to ensure that all communities benefit from future technological change and growthWe are a strategic partner in this work and will be working with them once completed to help ensure it results in action and tangible outcomes for residents and businesses.
+Whilst we have made some significant progress through the Connecting Cheshire programme to date, there is more to do.
+Almost 39,500 premises having benefited from public sector funding for superfast broadband access, but we need to go further to address disparities in coverage and to ensure that all communities benefit from future technological change and growth.
+Cheshire and Warrington Local Enterprise Partnership (LEP) is nearing the completion of a Digital Infrastructure Plan, a key action from the Cheshire and Warrington Digital Strategy (published 2019).
+We are a strategic partner in this work and will be working with them once completed to help ensure it results in action and tangible outcomes for residents and businesses.
 Having the skills to know how to access and use digital devices and connections is also an important part of our focus and we are supporting this through the delivery of digital skills in our own adult education programmes and working with the Digital Skills Partnership for Cheshire and Warrington.

 - 8. Work with Building Digital UK (BDUK) through next phases of gigabit capable infrastructure programmes. - 9.
-Develop and support the work of the Integrated and Sustainable Travel Taskforce in its goal to achieve consensus on ways to improve the delivery of inclusive walking, cycling and public transport projects.
+Develop and support the work of the Sustainable Travel Taskforce in its goal to achieve consensus on ways to improve the delivery of inclusive walking, cycling and public transport projects.